-Driver Information

-Name: Date of Birth:

-Address:

-Phone:

-Driver's License No.: Expiration Date:

-Vehicle Information

-Name of Owner:

-Address:

-Make and Model: Year:

-License Plate Number:

-Insurance Information

-Insurance Company: Phone:

-Policy No.: Exp.
-Date:

-Liability Limits of Policy:

 Driver Statement

-I certify that I have not been convicted d of reckless driving or driving under the influence

-of drugs or alcohol within the past five e years and that the information given above is true

-of any type of accident, injury or vehicle damage,

-the school's liability insurance policy y does not provide primary or direct insurance on

-my vehicle.
-The school's insurance w ill take effect only after my personal auto insurance

-· , he only coverage that most nonprofit organizations

-lity of their affording or even obtaining primary or

-direct coverage on the vehicles of v volunteer drivers.)
-I affirm that I will carefully

-transport students under my care, i including obeying all traffic laws, and that the

-information given on this form is true and correct to the best of my knowledge.

-Volunteer Name (print):

-Volunteer Signature:

-Date:

-WAIVI FR OF LIABILITY
+I certify that I have not been convicted of reckless driving or driving under the influence of drugs or alcohol within the past five years and that the information given above is true and correct.
+I understand that in case of any type of accident, injury or vehicle damage, the school's liability insurance policy does not provide primary or direct insurance on my vehicle.
+The school's insurance will take effect only after my personal auto insurance limits are exhausted.
+(Note: This is the only coverage that most nonprofit organizations can provide because of the impossibility of their affording or even obtaining primary or direct coverage on the vehicles of volunteer drivers.)
+I affirm that I will carefully transport students under my care, including obeying all traffic laws, and that the information given on this form is true and correct to the best of my knowledge.